 Before proceeding to these steps, make sure your flow cell is out at room temperature and your reagent cartridge is thawing.
-In addition to these sequencing reagents, you will need pooled libraries, 20pM denatured PhiX, 1M Tris-HCl ph 8, 1N NaOH, MilliQ water, RSB, and hybridization buffer.
+In addition to these sequencing reagents, you will need your pool, 20pM denatured PhiX, 1M Tris-HCl pH 8, 1N NaOH, MilliQ water, RSB, and thawed Hybridization Buffer.

 |Desired Loading Concentration pM||ul Hyb Buffer||ul 5pM Library Pool||ul 20pM PhiX for 1% Spike-In||ul 20pM PhiX for 5% Spike-In||ul 20pM PhiX for 20% Spike-In|

 Loading the Sequencer